NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

 ## Installation

-- `python setup.py install`, this will install a copy of FastQC, Trimmomatic, HISAT2, GATK3, and picard in this python package.
+- `python setup.py install`.
+It will install a copy of FastQC, Trimmomatic, HISAT2, GATK3, and picard in this python package.
 You may need to add `--user` in arguments.

 ## Examples